GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 #### Related Notices

-This is a conversion table for notices using submitNotice method.
+This is a conversion table for notices using following functions: submitNotice, submitJA, submitAward, submitITB

 ||SRCSGT | PRESOL | COMBINE | SOL| AWARD | SSALE | ITB | JA | SNOTE
 -----|-----|-----|-----|-----|-----|-----|-----|-----|-----|